LoreneDistor/CCM101-ldistor/Laboratory-03-Multi-Cloud-Explorer/reflection.md

 ### 5. How has your GitHub Cloud Computing Portfolio improved after completing this mission?

 My GitHub Cloud Computing Portfolio improved because I added my research about AWS, Azure, and Google Cloud.
 I also added the comparison table, client recommendations, decision matrix, Linux investigation, and screenshots.
 The portfolio is now more organized and shows the work I completed during the mission.
+Through this mission, I also gained a better understanding of how cloud services can support different organizations.